 Cliff Cramp's illustration work spans a wide range of genres in entertainment; including background painting for animation, comics, CD and DVD cover art, board games, game art, editorial and book illustration.
 His paintings have been exhibited in many international juried competitions.
-Cliff's clients have included LucasFilms, 20th Century Fox, United Artists, MGM Studios, Shout Factory, Hollywood Records, La La Land Records, Nickelodeon TV Animation, Disney Entertainment, Penguin Books, Philomel Books, Ingram Micro, Dik Entertainment, Menagerie Creative and many more.
+Cliff's clients have included LucasFilms, 20th Century Fox, United Artists, MGM Studios, Shout Factory, Hollywood Records, La La Land Records, Nickelodeon TV Animation, Disney Entertainment, Acme Archives Direct, Penguin Books, Philomel Books, Ingram Micro, Dik Entertainment, Menagerie Creative and many more.

 His artistic influences include John Singer Sargent, Howard Pyle, Harvey Dunn, NC Wyeth, James Montgomery Flagg, and Dean Cornwell.
 His contemporary influences are too numerous to list.

 Cliff enjoys old things; old cars which he likes to tinker on, old houses which he would like to live in some day, old furniture which he likes to restore, and elderly people who he enjoys talking with.
 He lives with his wonderful wife and two energetic boys in sunny Southern California.